USS Stettin

-USS Stettin was a 600-ton iron screw steamship, was built at Sunderland, England, in 1861 and later served as a gunboat in the United States Navy during the American Civil War.
+USS Stettin was a 600-ton iron screw steamship, built at Sunderland, England, in 1861 and later served as a gunboat in the United States Navy during the American Civil War.

 Blockade runners captured by the Union Navy, the Stettin is one of them.

 Capture of the English steamship Stettin

 The Stettin was captured by the Union side wheel steamer on 24 May 1862 northeast of Charleston Bar while attempting to break through the Federal blockade of Charleston, South Carolina.
 The blockade runner had been attempting to slip into Charleston with saltpeter, lead, quinine, and assorted cargo from the Bahamas.
 Condemned by the New York Prize Court, the steamer was purchased by the United States Navy on 4 September, and placed in commission as USS Stettin in November.
 Acting Master Edward F. Devens was in command.